Taiyo (Locomía album): Background and production

 The popularity grew over time, to the point that singer Freddie Mercury used some of their clothes and shoes in one of his music video.
 Although the goal was never to become singers, they signed a contract with José Luis Gil, who was also president of the Hispavox label, with the aim of releasing their first phonographic work.

 The recordings took place in Madrid, Spain.
 The label intended that the songs should have a sound that mixes the pop music that was in vogue in Europe with Latin rhythms.
 The manager and the record company made several demands on the boys, in order to sell their image to as many people as possible, especially young teenagers, since the so-called boy bands generated a lot of financial return.
-Among the demands was the fact that they had to hide their sexuality, since all four were gay.
+Among the demands was that they had to hide their sexuality, since all four were gay.
 Another issue is regarding the voices, the group had no vocal talents and the vocals in the first single are by the manager, Gil.
 This fact remained unknown for years, until a documentary, in three episodes, from the Movistar Plus+ channel, premiered in June 2022.

 Eight songs were part of the track list, however, in the version released in Brazil, two of them were versioned into Brazilian Portuguese: "Gorbachov" and "Rumba, Samba, Mambo".
 The track "Loco Mia" pays tribute to Ibiza in its lyrics; the track "Gorbachev" is a tribute to the then president of the Soviet Union, Mikhail Gorbachev.